-Wavelet despiking (using Patel et al. (2014)'s Brain Wavelet Toolbox):

--NOTE: despiking is performed with the default parameters.
-Also, this procedure is likely incompatible with Power et al. (2014)'s motion scrubbing, so only one of these procedures can be used at a time.
+- -Via Patel et al. (2014)'s Brain Wavelet Toolbox - -Performed with the default parameters - -This procedure is likely incompatible with Power et al. (2014)'s motion scrubbing, so only one of these procedures can be used at a time

-Bandpass filtering:
+Bandpass filter:

--Three filter options:
+-Three options:

+-'Ideal' filter:
--'Ideal' filter: This filter is based on that used in REST v.
-1.8.
-This filter achieves complete precision (of cutoff frequency) in the frequency domain at the expense of inducing oscillation in the time domain.

--Butterworth filter: This filter induces less oscillation in the time domain than the 'ideal' filter at the expense of a shallower frequency cutoff.

--FSL's nonlinear highpass & Gaussian linear lowpass filter: The non-linearity of the highpass filter may be useful, because non-Gaussianity in lower frequencies may be useful in determining causal direction (Mumford & Ramsey, 2014).
+- -Based on the filter used in REST v.
+1.8 - -Achieves complete precision (of cutoff frequency) in the frequency domain at the expense of inducing oscillation in the time domain - -Butterworth filter: - -Induces less oscillation in the time domain than the 'Ideal' filter at the expense of a shallower frequency cutoff - -FSL's nonlinear highpass & Gaussian linear lowpass filter: - -The non-linearity of the highpass filter may be useful, because non-Gaussianity in lower frequencies may be important in determining causal direction (Mumford & Ramsey, 2014)

-Erode white matter/ventricle masks:
+Erode WM/ventricle masks: